DataDog/datadog-agent/README.md

 To start working on the Agent, you can build the `master` branch:

-1. checkout the repo: `git clone https://github.com/DataDog/datadog-agent.git $GOPATH/src/github.com/DataDog/datadog-agent`.
+1. Checkout the repo: `git clone https://github.com/DataDog/datadog-agent.git $GOPATH/src/github.com/DataDog/datadog-agent`.
 2. cd into the project folder: `cd $GOPATH/src/github.com/DataDog/datadog-agent`.
-3. install project's dependencies: `invoke deps`.
+3. Install project's dependencies: `invoke deps`.
    Make sure that `$GOPATH/bin` is in your `$PATH` otherwise this step might fail.
+4. Build the `six` dependency with `invoke six.build && invoke six.install`.
+You will need CMake installed and a C++ compiler for this to work.
-4. build the whole project with `invoke agent.build --build-exclude=systemd` (with `--use-venv` to use a python virtualenv)
+5. Build the agent with `invoke agent.build --build-exclude=systemd`

 Please refer to the [Agent Developer Guide](docs/dev/README.md) for more details.